 Importantly do you want to work in a practice that specializes in exotic animal pets?
-Additionally, have you thought about opening your own practice?
-Primarily you will learn how to medically treat a wide range of animals.
-To illustrate the animals you treat can include African grey parrots, chinchillas, turtles, iguanas, ball pythons, cockatiels, and so many more.
-An important factor to note is that much of the knowledge gained will be obtained after you earn a DVM degree.
+Additionally, have you thought about opening your own veterinary practice?
+Primarily you will learn how to treat a wide range of animals medically.
+To illustrate, the animals you treat can include African grey parrots, chinchillas, turtles, iguanas, ball pythons, cockatiels, and so many more.
+An essential factor to note is that you will obtain a lot of hands-on knowledge after earning a DVM degree.

 How Does an Exotic Animal Veterinarian Learn All of the Different Species?

-Ultimately it isn’t until after vet school that you will really begin to specialize.
-All in all, you can choose any exotic animal species or discipline that you are interested in.
+Ultimately it isn’t until after vet school that you will begin to specialize.
+All in all, you can choose any exotic animal species or discipline that interests you.
 Accordingly, there are residency programs for avian vets, amphibians, exotic mammals, and more.
 You might be wondering how long it takes to become an exotic animal veterinarian.
 This article lists many veterinary specialties.
 Similarly, it also lists the length of time required for each residency.

-As an example, if you want to become an avian veterinarian, the residency program is three years.
+For example, if you want to become an avian veterinarian, the residency program is three years.
 Notably, after residency, you will need to work in an avian veterinary practice for six years.
 Following the six years, you will then be able to sit for the avian board exams.
-More importantly, by joining the Association of Avian Veterinarians you will have access to online education resources and forums.
-This is where you can discuss cases with other avian veterinarians.
+More importantly, by joining the Association of Avian Veterinarians, you will have access to online education resources and forums.
+The association is where you can discuss cases with other avian veterinarians.